The High Calling

 The five leadership functions are also given for the “building” of the body of Christ.
 Some translations say “edifying” which is true, but the Greek word used denotes architecture, so “building” may be a slightly better word to use.
 It should be noted that the leadership gifts are in place for the building of the body of Christ, not their own individual ministers.
 Many of the leaders in the current church have veered from their God-given job description, to fulfill the ambition of their own hearts.
 This is very sad, and grieves the Lord tremendously.
 Instead of preparing His bride for Him, leaders have been using the bride for their own selfish gain.
 Ambition for achievement has filled their hearts, and kept them from fulfilling their earthly calling as per Ephesians 4.

-We know from Ephesians 2:20-22 and 1 Corinthians 3:10, that apostles and prophets have a building ministry, not a blessing ministry as is the model in the current church.
+We know from Ephesians 2:20-22 and 1 Corinthians 3:10, that apostles and prophets have a building ministry, not a blessing ministry like the model in the current church.
 The function of true ministry is to see Christ formed in people.
 Real apostles and prophets live to please their master by seeing believers come to “the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fulness of Christ”.
 Many of whom the current church would refer to as apostles and prophets, are focused on equipping and blessing saints.
 While the Lord makes it clear that He desires His apostles and prophets to be engaged in building and perfecting saints unto the image of Christ.
 True apostles and prophets are focused on the Lord and His high calling, not the idol of ministry.
 Because many of those who are currently referred to as apostles and prophets, cater to the will of the church; they are well received and have attained to a celebrity/superstar status within the church.
 Believers follow their ministers, conferences, and teachings more than they follow Jesus.
 The true apostles of the Lamb in the first century were viewed as the filth of the earth, were appointed to death, and set forth as last (1 Corinthians 4:9-13).
 The so called apostles of today are exalted and hailed as first in the church.
 Either what we consider apostles today really aren't apostles at all, or they are immature apostles who were called, but never commissioned by the Lord.
 The Lord’s true apostles will come forth in the coming days.
 These are ones who have been broken in the wilderness under the hand of God.
 They will carry out the will of the Master at all costs.

 Functioning in Ministry without Commissioning

 For sometime now the church has believed the lie that leaders with powerful gifts from the Lord are somehow special, more favored, or closer to God.
 The Lord does not play favorites as He is not a respecter of persons.
 There are those who find favor with Him, and increase in His love because of their heart toward Him.
 Peter, James, and John got closer to Jesus than the rest of the disciples because their hearts wanted Him more than the rest of the disciples.
 We can be as close to the Lord as we want to be.
-The portion of the church who chooses to go all the way with Him and become His bride, will find themselves in a deeper level of the Lord’s love than the rest of the church who satisfied with simply being saved or being a servant.
+The portion of the church who chooses to go all the way with Him and become His bride, will find themselves in a deeper level of the Lord’s love than the rest of the church who is satisfied with simply being saved or being a servant.
 The same is true in the natural, the love for your spouse is greater and more intimate then your love for a friend.
 The Lord does not favor people unfairly but rather He does so fairly.
 We all have an equal opportunity to be close to Him and to know Him.

 Just because a minister carries a powerful anointing and gifting, does not mean that they are approved by God.
 Samson moved in a strong anointing, yet lived a life of sin and disrespect towards the Lord.
 He never really knew God.
 Judas moved in great signs, wonders, and miracles alongside the rest of the apostles; but His heart was so filled with the self-life that it drove him away from the Lord.
 Outwardly it may have appeared that Jesus favored Judas above many others because of the powerful anointing that flowed through him.
 However this is not the case.
 Judas had a specific calling and with that calling came great anointing from the Lord.
 The anointing that Judas ministered in was not the Lord’s approval of Judas’ life, rather it was simply given with the function that Judas was called to.

-We have exalted leaders who moved and do move in powerful gifting and anointing.
+We have exalted leaders who moved and do move in powerful giftings and anointing.
 We have valued power over character and intimacy with the Lord.
 The Lord sees things very differently than we do.
 We view those who move in the strongest anointing as the chosen of God, and the greatest in the church (God’s Generals).
 The Lord views those who are intimate with Him in the secret place, and are transfigured into His image; as the greatest in the Kingdom.
 The Lord’s goal for us, is being conformed to the image of His Son, not for us to minister in the most anointing.
 Minister’s that move in powerful anointing can be very close to God just as Moses, Elijah, and Paul were.
 The point being made is that just because a leader moves in a powerful gifting, does not mean they are close to the Lord.
 In fact, many gifted leaders may find themselves least in the Kingdom of Heaven when they enter into it.
 Many who are first (well known) in this life will be last in the Kingdom, and many who are last (unknown) in this life will be first in the Kingdom.

 Just because a gifted leader is successful in ministry, and has a growing church or ministry; does not mean that it is the Lord’s will.
 Leaders are given powerful preaching and teaching anotinings.
 They are gifted with the ability to build, and minister in healings and miracles.
 This however, does not mean they have been approved and commissioned by the Lord.
 Since the gifts and callings of God are irrevocable, a leader can choose to go into ministry without the commissioning of the Lord and still be successful (according to earthly standards of success).

 True success according to the Lord, is the leader fully submitted to the will and timing of the Lord.
 Success is allowing the Lord to strip the leader of his agenda, his will, his pride, his way, his ministry, his ambition, his desires, and the success of his own name.
 When the leader is no longer living, then Christ can minister through the leader in order to have His will and His way with His church.
 When a leader has been broken by the cross of Christ, then the Lord can trust the leader with functioning in their leadership gift within the church.
 The leader must first be transformed into the image of Christ (at least to the degree that Christ deems sufficient), before he can minister to others.
-Leaders can’t see people transformed into Christ’s image if they haven't been transformed themselves.
+Leaders can’t help people be transformed into Christ’s image if they haven't been transformed themselves.

 Why would the Lord give a leader anointing if they would miss their own high calling of being conformed to the image of Christ, by making ministry their god?
 The Lord knows what we will choose with our own free will.
 He knows that some leaders, when presented with a choice between being conformed to the image of Christ, or entering into ministry to flow in their anointing as soon as possible; will in fact choose ministry.
 He simply gives us what he knows we will ultimately choose, because He knows what we would choose even if we had full understanding of what we are actually choosing.
 Those who in the end, would not choose Him first, He gives their anointing and ministry to them.
 These are like the children of Israel who demanded that God feed their flesh with meat before the proper time.
 The Lord did give them what their self-life desired, but it damaged their souls (Numbers 11:18, Psalm 106:15).
 The Lord will also use these kinds of leaders and their ministries to test believes.
 The test is to see if believers will follow anointing, gifts, good preaching, and power; rather than the transforming maturity of the the Lord that flows through His proven ministers.
 He uses these ministers to test believers, in order to see if they want Him, or gifting.